michelesr/mike-wow-addon/doc/source/quick_start.rst

 After login, you will be able to use slash command /mike or /mi to see the options aviable for the addon.

+**NOTE**: in every command reference and example i use the extended command (/mike) instead of /mi, but you can use /mi too to abbreviate commands.

-If you use an option more times and you need to use in real time you should bind it to a Macro and then to a key binding.
+If you use an option more times and you need to use in real time you should bind it to a Macro and then to a key binding, and in particular, you should do that for commands from "Macro Framework" and "Premade Macro Commands" section.

+The "Premade Macro Commands" section is not so populated, because:

+- you can find all you need for writing macro in "Macro Framework"
+- i'll add "premade" commands in there only if people ask to me

 Binding to a macro
 ==================